greggman/vrvp/README.md

   As it is it's small, easy to miss, easy to hit one of the buttons above.
 Not sure what the fix is but it works

+* Add support for other VR devices

+  * Index
+  * Vive
+  * Rift S (does it work already)
+  * Quest? (not interested in doing quest dev really but maybe someone else is)
+  * PSVR? (no idea what this would take)

+  Mostly I don't currently own any of these so there is easy no way to dev for them.
+  Would be nice if OpenXR support was the way to go.

 # License